Ezku/equanimous-tribble/content/3-empirical-study/4-findings.md

 This is ineffective, because another team member wants to discuss handovers not yet mentioned.
 The secretary can be heard making meeting minutes on the subject.

+#### Inbox

+The `INBOX` segment finally starts at **11:25**.
+The *driver* opens Asana and allows the team to view items in the inbox on a TV screen.
+The inbox is a board that contains new items as input to the team and to be handled in the daily proceedings.
+Starting from the topmost item, item labels are read out loud.
+Most often, a variation of the following question is used to settle the imminence of items encountered:

+11:51
+:   "Fire or not?" (`M`)

+Either the item is a fire, requiring the team's immediate attention, or it can be postponed to a later time.
+Fire would mean that the *secretary* moves the item for it to get handled in a later `FIRES` segment.
+The team members will respond with either "fire" or another board where the item would get handled in the appropriate fashion.

+12:23
+:   "Not a fire?" (`M`)
+:   "No.." (`D`)
+:   "Wishlist." (`M`)

+The wishlist is a labeled section of the inbox board that is intended for a later grooming with relevant product owners involved.
+The secretary thus moves the item away from the inbox's topmost segment to the wishlist, and continuing in this way the inbox is gradually consumed of unhandled items.

 <!--
 - mitä suurin piirtein tapahtuu, miten osioista toiseen siirrytään